brightway-lca/brightway2-io/README.rst

         - strategy - set type
         - strategy - drop unspecified subcategory
         - strategy - create root level flows (no subcategory) with consistent UUIDs

+    * Simplify strategies to one list, with one method to apply
+        - All subclasses just have to define own strategies